 It is unwise to add personal details such as your street or postal address, phone number or instant messaging account details to any part of your Moodle profile.
 If you would like to share your social network handles put them in the Description box of your profile.
 Formal communications will still go to your UNSW email account (zMail).

-On the Site pages page, your basic details will display, along with default selections of a number of different settings:
+Your basic details will display, along with default selections of a number of different settings.

 Email display (1): Select whether to hide your email address, display it to everyone or display it to only fellow course students or hide the email address from non-privileged users (privileged users are teachers, managers, ect.).
-Note: You cannot change the zMail address within Moodle; however, using the UNSW Identity Manager you can redirect all email sent to that address to an email address that you check regularly.
-See these instructions for assistance.
+Note: You cannot change the zMail address within Moodle.

 Country and Timezone settings (2): If you are living and studying in another country than Australia, select it from the Select a country drop-down list.
 If you are studying a Distance Course and are living in a different timezone from Sydney, Australia, select that timezone from the Timezone drop-down.